Skip to contents

 Details

-This function calls the focal_stats.py function to summarize cell values for the input raster within a buffer distance defined by scale.
+This function calls the focal_stats.py script to summarize cell values for the input raster within a buffer distance defined by scale.
 Summary functions may include 'SUM' or 'MEAN'.
 The default of fun = SUM' is intended to be called only after first running python_focal_prep(), which prepares rasters representing the presence/absence of individual land cover classes, as defined by each set of species distribution models, and allows 'SUM' to effectively count the number of pixels of each land cover class within a given distance.
 This function can also be used with fun = 'MEAN' to estimate the mean probability of open water for a given land cover class within a given distance (i.e. _pfld predictors for waterbird models).
 See vignette.

 Examples